 - The coach might know certain training methods that increase the efficiency of a given number of hours of training.

-- A biggie: It's more effective to be taught (or led) by a real person with specific experience that the coach and student know is valid than to try to get it from books.
+- A biggie: It's often more effective to be taught (or led) by a real person with specific experience than to get it from books.

 - And the athlete knows that the coach will push him OUT of the comfort zone and INTO a program that will give maximum results.